nkruzan/ardupilot_wiki/mavproxy/source/docs/uav_configuration/calibration.rst

 Calibration
 ===========

-There are several commands to calibrate the various sensors on the APM:
+There are several commands to calibrate the various sensors on the autopilot:

 accelcal
 ========